Rip Sewell: The fight with Greenberg

-The blooper pitch
+Eephus pitch

 Sewell threw the blooper pitch by holding onto the seam and flipping it off three fingers to get backspin.
 Sewell's blooper reached an arc of 25 feet.
 The first time Sewell threw the blooper in a game was in an exhibition match against the Detroit Tigers.
 Sewell described the reaction of the Detroit batter, Dick Wakefield: "He started to swing, he stopped, he started again, he stopped, and then he swung and missed it by a mile.
 I thought everybody was going to fall off the bench, they were laughing so hard."

-Williams' home run in the 1946 All Star game

 Perhaps Sewell's most famous blooper pitch came in the 1946 All Star game against Ted Williams.
 Sewell warned Williams before the game he was going to throw him the blooper.
 With the American League ahead 8–0, Williams came to bat, and Sewell nodded, indicating the blooper was coming.
 Williams fouled off the first blooper.
 Sewell nodded again, and threw another blooper and then another.
-With the count 1–2, Williams hit the blooper for a home run—the only home run ever hit off Sewell's blooper pitch.
+With the count 1–2, Williams hit the blooper for a home run, the only home run ever hit off Sewell's blooper pitch.
 As Williams rounded the bases, Sewell followed him, saying, "the only reason you hit it was because I told you it was coming."
 Williams laughed, the fans loved it, and Sewell received a standing ovation when he walked off the mound.